PDLT-University-of-York/test-split-site/docs/assessment/group-assignment.md

 The process for managing a group assignment is very similar to other written assignment workflows.

-As they are formative or non-anonyous, they can be set up the admin team or module teaching staff (refer to your departmental guidelines).
+As they are formative or non-anonyous, they can be set up by the admin team or module teaching staff (refer to your departmental guidelines).

 <!-- Guide to diagram: https://squidfunk.github.io/mkdocs-material/reference/diagrams/ -->
 ``` mermaid